jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 # White-list Matrix #
 Date: 2015-10-26

 If you have never heard of a [decision table](https://en.wikipedia.org/wiki/Decision_table), today you'll learn of the value of them.
 This easy enough.
 Start at the top (1.) and continue till to the bottom (9.).
 If you drop out anywhere along the way.
 You are done.
-However, the tables in 1., 7.,

-This table does not loop back or interconnect.
+However, the tables in 1., 7., 9., and 10. are short cuts (or aides) to help you get to the right place.
+You will notice, the tables do not loop back or interconnect.
+This was intentionally done to help you work in a linear fashion.

 This is, in fact, a simple expert system &ndash; with you as the feedback.
 Meaning, if you discover an error, let me know.
 I or someone else will adjust this set of tables.

 1. [Is my version of Cordova/Phonegap included](#version)?